 2. Avoid oversleeping (studies show increased obesity risk with too much sleep as well as too little)

 3. Go to bed and wake up at the same time every night

 4. Get to bed early and get up early, if possible, to maximize sleeping nighttime (dark) hours and waking daylight hours

 6. Avoid alcohol before bedtime

 7. Avoid caffeine or other stimulants late in the day

 Last but not least, you don’t see sleep aids on this list for a few reasons.
 One, I’m not an expert on sleep aids.
 Two, I’m not the type of person who recommends pill popping as a solution to every problem.
-Three, the most recent sleep study, just published this month in the journal Obesity Reviews, expressed concern that people would read all this new information about the sleep-obesity correlation and use sleep aids as a crutch…
+Three, a recent sleep study in the journal Obesity Reviews expressed concern that people would read all this new information about the sleep-obesity correlation and use sleep aids as a crutch…

 Recommendation: accomplish items one through seven above first before even thinking about what pill to take.
 Consult a doctor or health care professional if you have serious sleep problems.